tarungrover/portfolio/Part2.md

 were able to comprehend it.

 #### Can you please explain what you understood from viz 1?
 Is there any bit that was confusing to you or something that you would like to do differently.
+Person A and B mentioned about the title of the viz being below the viz, they immediately got the intention of pointing out the average price across different months and different regions.
+However, the title being mentioned below the viz was an issue here for them.

+Person C pointed out that had the bars been sorted wither in the form of value in value or the size of home, it would have been easier to read.
+Also, highlighting the one with the highest value would be a good way of representation.

+#### Can you please explain what you understood from viz 2?
+Is there any bit that was confusing to you or something that you would like to do differently.
+All 3 people were not able to understand the viz and were not able to comprehend what is it trying to convey.
+The bubles were not visible and then they were not able to understand the hierarchy of the bubles.

+Once they selected particular filter, they were able to understand what the bubles were presenting initially in default selection of "All".

+#### Can you please explain what you understood from viz 3 and 4?
+Is there any bit that was confusing to you or something that you would like to do differently.
+Person C was happy with the viz and and got the message and was able to notice the interesting insights.

+Person A and B had similar feedback but pointed out that an area line chart or the color beneath the line was not really required.

+#### Any last feedbacks regarding the color scheme or background of the entire page?
+All three concluded saying that they got the message but this page could eventually have a much better presentation and would help people way much.

+## Changes to be implemented